MHCPPrograms/worlds-documentation/docs/npcs/maze_runner/02-game_and_player_controller.md

 Next we need to go from `Playing` to `Ending` once the match is over.
 To achieve this we will need to add a finish point to our maze.
 We will do this by creating a trigger zone at the end of the maze that will detect when players reach it.
 To make this ending slightly more interesting we can add a text gizmo that displays a "Finish" message when players arrive at the finish point and a star.

-Return to the desktop editor and add a new trigger gizmo, position this at the north eastern corner of the maze, in this example that is `hz.Vec3(-32,5,32)` and set the scale to `hz.Vec3(4,10,4)`.
+Return to the desktop editor and add a new trigger gizmo, position this at the north western corner of the maze, in this example that is `hz.Vec3(-32,5,32)` and set the scale to `hz.Vec3(4,10,4)`.

 ![trigger gizmo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/psre4etv7huml2a3ckm7.png)